-- Australian saw a net increase 10.8K jobs in April, which is a fewer than the 25.7K jobs gained in March.
+- Australia saw a net increase of 10.8K jobs in April, which is fewer than the 25.7K jobs gained in March.

 - Still, the Australian economy has been gaining jobs for two straight months now after three consecutive months of net losses.

 - However, a closer look at the job gains shows that the net increase was due to the 20.2K net increase in part-time jobs, which was able to offset the net loss of 9.3K full-time jobs.

 - Part-time jobs generally don’t pay as well as full-time jobs, so the large increase in part-time jobs isn’t all that great.

 - The seasonally-adjusted monthly hours worked fell for the third consecutive month, decreasing by 1.095 or 17.86 million hours

 - The continuing slide in monthly hours worked is bad for Australia because fewer hours worked means less money earned and probably lower production output.

 - Q1 2016 headline CPI slid by 0.2% quarter-on-quarter, missing expectations that it will advance by 0.3%.